Skip to main content

 What we are doing to help: Seagrass Ocean Rescue

-WWF is working with several partners and donors to bring these incredible underwater meadows back to life, by launching the biggest seagrass restoration project ever undertaken in the UK.
+WWF has been working since 2019 with several partners across the UK to bring these incredible underwater meadows back to life.

 Seagrass Ocean Rescue is WWF-UK’s ambitious plan to help the UK restore 15% of seagrass habitats by 2030.
-We are working to plant up to 18 hectares of seagrass by 2026 and develop a mechanised restoration approach that will enable future restoration efforts to dramatically upscale future plantings.
-Communities are at the heart of the Seagrass Ocean Rescue projects and WWF aims to empower people to improve their local environment, while developing invaluable skills and a lifelong interest in marine conservation.
+We are working to plant up to 18 hectares of seagrass by June 2027, as well as develop mechanised and more effective restoration methods that will enable the scaling up of future restoration.

 Seagrass Ocean Rescue logo